Scottish Social Housing Charter (SSHC)

 A hard copy of the revised Charter can be obtained by contacting Michael.email@example.com or phoning 0131-244-0643.

 The Housing (Scotland) Act 2010 established the Scottish Housing Regulator (SHR) from 2012, to safeguard and promote the interests of tenants and customers.
 It monitors, assesses and reports on performance against the Charter.
 Annually, the SHR publishes reports that assess how far social landlords are achieving the Charter outcomes.
+To compare landlords performance, log on to the SHR's website, which has a comparison tool.
+Click here for more information.

 Self-Assessment and Its Implications